Hoang-Manh-Kien/Audio_Fingerprint_Project/README.md

 # 🎧 Audio Fingerprinting Project
-I will be putting both Zip files and code here so you can check.
-If you want to test by your own then downloading Zip files and songDatabase are enough.
 ## ALGORITHM THEORY
 This project implements two fundamentally different approaches to audio fingerprinting: the Constellation Map method and a custom Chroma-Based Trend Fingerprinting method.
 Each approach extracts features, hashes them, and performs offset-based matching to identify songs from short clips.